GCdM/appointment-booking-server/README.md

 ## Create a new database in Postgres

-The application is currently set up to connect to a locally run Postgres server, and to a database with the name `appointment_booking_service_development`, with the user `postgres`, and no password.
+The application is currently set up to connect to a Postgres database with the name `appointment_booking_service_development`, with the user `postgres`, and no password.
 You'll need to create a database in Postgres with this name.

 _If you'd like to use a different configuration for your database, you can change these values in `./.env` (which I purposefully did not `.gitignore`)._